TruthgamiPC/University-Work/Year 3/README.md

 <!-- /TOC -->

 ## Agile Software Engineering
 Group project focused on learning modern group working environments and methods.
-In this project we aimed to follow SCRUM methods and practices.
+In this project we aimed to follow SCRUM methods and practices.\n
 Project was developed in REACT for its frontend together with a express JS backend framework connected to a locally hosted database using MySQL.

 Direct link to the Group Github repository - [link](https://github.com/Group-7-AC31007/Group7-AC31007/tree/Development)